dcu/whatlanguage/README.txt

 whatlanguage
-    forked by Ken Waln from peterc-whatlanguage by Peter Cooper
+    forked from peterc/whatlanguage
+    with change from kenwaln/whatlanguage and artiom/whatlanguage

 == DESCRIPTION:

 Text language detection.
 Quick, fast, memory efficient, and all in pure Ruby.
 Uses Bloom filters for aforementioned speed and memory benefits.

-Works with Dutch, English, Farsi, French, German, Swedish, Portuguese, Russian and Spanish out of the box.
+Works with Dutch, English, Farsi, French, German, Swedish, Portuguese, Russian, Spanish, and Hebrew out of the box.

 == FEATURES/PROBLEMS:

 * It can be made far more efficient at the comparison stage, but all in good time..!
 It still beats literal dictionary approaches.
 * No filter selection yet, you get 'em all loaded.
 * Tests are reasonably light.
-* This fork added a "large" option which uses larger fields based on language dictionary size and a better hashing scheme to get less than 1% false positives per word.
+* kenwaln's fork added a "large" option which uses larger fields based on language dictionary size and a better hashing scheme to get less than 1% false positives per word.
 Tradeoff is speed and memory usage.

 == SYNOPSIS: